hackrack/javascript/week_4/d4/whats_next.md

 - **If you have applied to a/A already:**

 App Academy will send you an email after you've completed the course with a link to prep work and a link to schedule your technical interview.

+In either case, you will have an expedited process, skipping the initial coding challenges.

+Best of luck on your interviews prep graduate.
+Remember your training!

 [collabedit]: http://collabedit.com/
 [mock-interviews]: https://aa-mock-interviews.youcanbook.me/